jay-parkin/API-Webserver/README.md

 ### Solution

-The Income and Expense Tracker API is here to make managing money easier for couples. <br>
-It simplifies how you track your finances, allowing you to effortlessly record income and expenses. <br>
+The Income and Expense Tracker API is here to make managing money easier for couples.
+It simplifies how you track your finances, allowing you to effortlessly record income and expenses.
-It provides a user-friendly solution for tracking financial transactions, focusing on recording income and expenses while supporting the sharing of transaction accounts between partners. <br>
+It also provides a user-friendly solution for tracking financial transactions, focusing on recording income and expenses while supporting the sharing of transaction accounts between partners. <br>

 <i>Property Update</i> emphasises that financial management apps can save you time by automating tasks, give you real-time updates on your spending, and offer all-in-one management tools.
 For couples, this means both partners can stay up-to-date on their finances, which helps promote better cooperation and reduces the chances of conflicts ([Property Update](https://propertyupdate.com.au/the-ultimate-guide-to-budgeting-as-a-couple/)).